datadvance/DjangoChannelsGraphqlWs/README.md

 consume this message, otherwise it will be mistakenly considered as the first subscription notification.

+To customize the confirmation message itself set the `GraphqlWsConsumer` setting `subscription_confirmation_message`.
+It must be a dictionary with two keys `"data"` and `"errors"`.
+By default it is set to `{"data": None, "errors": None}`.

 ## Alternatives

 There is a [Tomáš Ehrlich](https://gist.github.com/tricoder42)